nsfinkelstein/blog/content/posts/2023-03-18-intrinsic-reinforcement-learning.md

 it to find more compelling patterns.
 But there's a more interesting effect of this kind of intrinsic reward as well.
 Suppose the agent has developed an unsupervised representation of its environment that aligns well with _most_ of the data.
 But there's a small set of data that, according to whatever metric, is not well-represented.
 That small set of data will drive down the reward for the quality of the agent's unsupervised learning.
 The agent will have an incentive to explore its environment and action spaces in such a way that it acquires the kind of information that lets it make sense of the troubling data.

-To me, this looks and functions a lot like curiousity in people.
+To me, this looks and functions a lot like curiosity in people.
 We get curious when we come across something that doesn't fit our mental model of the world, or that's simply so far outside of our realm of experience that we don't really know what to make of it.
-That curiousity drives us to try new things and see what happens, or to learn more about what's around us.
+That curiosity drives us to try new things and see what happens, or to learn more about what's around us.

 There will undoubtedly be technical challenges to integrate this kind of unsupervised learning approach to the reinforcement learning paradigm, but I think it'll be worth trying.
-Curiousity is arguably the main driver of human learning; if the goal is to have machines that learn like we do, we'll need some way to make them curious.
+Curiosity is arguably the main driver of human learning; if the goal is to have machines that learn like we do, we'll need some way to make them curious.

-Of course, the process of learning &mdash; the process of satisfying curiousity &mdash; is rewarding in its own right as well.
+Of course, the process of learning &mdash; the process of satisfying curiosity &mdash; is rewarding in its own right as well.
 That might be a topic for another time.